AbdullahOthman21/mdwm/README.md

 ![screenshot](screenshot.png)

-mdwm is a personal, stripped-down and optimized fork of suckless dwm that trades optional features and indirection for a smaller codebase, lower memory use, and faster runtime behavior.
+mdwm (mini-dwm) is a personal, stripped-down and optimized fork of suckless dwm that trades optional features and indirection for a smaller codebase, lower memory use, and faster runtime behavior.

 IMPORTANT — personal fork